Where Does Your Money Go?

 Tip: You can also save money by obtaining auto insurance and home insurance from the same company; many companies give discounts.
 Ask your agent or insurance company if any other discounts are available.

 By purchasing homeowners insurance from a low-price, licensed, and insured company, you can save $100 or more each year.
 Ask your state insurance department for publications showing typical prices charged by different licensed companies.
-Then call four of the lowest-priced companies and ask for a quote.
+Then, call the lowest-priced companies and ask for a quote.
 Make sure you buy enough insurance to replace your house and its contents.
 Ask your agent or the insurance company if you qualify for any discounts; newer homes and homes with security systems, for example, qualify for discounts.

 Purchase reliable appliances from reputable manufacturers.
 To learn more, consult Consumer Reports Magazine or its web site www.consumerreports.org for information about particular brands, their reliability, and energy usage.

 After you have chosen a particular brand, locate several stores that carry it (either look in the phone book or consult the manufacturer’s website for dealers).
 Call 3 to 4 dealers to get price quotes on the model you want.
 Try to negotiate the best price!
-Also inquire about delivery charges.
+Also, inquire about delivery charges.

 To save on your electric bill, purchase the most energy-efficient appliances you can afford.
 The energy efficiency of major appliances is found on the Energy Guide Labels affixed to each one; these labels are required by federal law.
 To cut electric bills, remember to turn off lights and ceiling fans when you leave the room, and run dishwashers and washing machines only when full.